 A "Good" is a tangible product to be used and/or consumed.
-A “Service” is not a tangible good, and is provided to you by outside provider.
-These types of services are repetitive and consistent in nature, as in the vendor provides the same type of service to all customers.
+A “Service” is not a tangible good, and is provided to you by an outside provider.
+These types of services may be repetitive and consistent in nature, as in the vendor provides the same type of service to all customers.

 Include the following information in the Request Description field (copy/paste this text):

 - Contract Name (name to be used in ITB documents)

 - Contract Type (i.e. Standard Advertised, Work Order, Small Works, Alternative, etc.)

 - Contract Price (estimated contract price based on engineer's estimate, excluding sales tax)